Commands

 with command-decorated functions.
 Built-in modules need to be imported as well - this gives control about enabled features

-and as well allows to limit dependencies (e.g. in principle LiQuer application only requires pandas when liquer.ext.lq_pandas
+and as well allows to limit dependencies (e.g. in principle LiQuer application only requires pandas when liquer.ext.lq_pandas is imported.)

 When a command function is registered, metadata are extracted based on available informations and conventions: